Making a 3D-Printable Patterned Panel (with Scale By Tools)

 Read More

-Making replacement parts with SketchUp is so easy!
+Making Replacement Parts with SketchUp is So Easy!

-Making replacement parts with SketchUp is so easy!
+Making Replacement Parts with SketchUp is So Easy!

-I recently had the need to replace a broken knob on our dryer and instead of tracking down the original replacement part, I 3D printed the knob from a SketchUp model I made in a few minutes.
+The new knob is in its place I recently had the need to replace a broken knob on our dryer and instead of tracking down the original replacement part, I 3D printed the knob from a SketchUp model I made in a few minutes.
 Check out my blog post and see how I did it: https://alexschreyer.net/sketchup/dryer-fix-made-easy-3d-printing/...

 Read More

-How to best prepare your SketchUp models for Sketchfab.com
+How to Best Prepare Your SketchUp Models for Sketchfab.com

-How to best prepare your SketchUp models for Sketchfab.com
+How to Best Prepare Your SketchUp Models for Sketchfab.com

 Read More